jetline0/RB_s2s/README.md

 **BUILDING PLUTO**

-You can use the "intall_tool.sh" script that contain some instuctions or use the Pluto recommended procedure:
+We advice you to use the "intall_tool.sh" script that contain some instuctions (and comments on errors and how to avoid them) or use the Pluto recommended procedure:

 Stable release